aileen-byte/Team14/personal statements/Phillippa.md

 The Reg_file.sv was initially written by Venice but as a part of my debugging I decided to make a testbench in system verilog for our Reduced RISC-V CPU.
 I built the testbench to generates its own clock, applies deterministic and randomized test cases, and checks all register behaviours including x0 immutability, write-enable control, dual-port reads, and read-after-write timing.
 A large part of the work involved diagnosing why expected values weren’t being written or read, which led me to identify issues with initialisation, write-timing, and the testbench’s use of non-blocking assignments.
 By iterating through these problems and refining both the DUT and testbench, I achieved a fully passing suite of directed and fuzz tests.
 This process strengthened my understanding of synchronous vs asynchronous behaviour in the register file and improved my confidence in writing robust verification code.
 After the upgrade to the full CPU Venice made another testbench in C++ to ensure all our testbenches are consistant.

+With the negedge-write change in the register file, all directed tests and random fuzz runs now pass.
+I also confirmed my results in GTKWave.

 # Debugging

 ### After Pipelining

 During the debugging stage of the project, I focused on integrating all modules into the pipelined CPU and ensuring they worked correctly together under Verilator.
 A large amount of time was spent resolving structural issues, such as inconsistent module naming, incorrect port widths, and implicit nets created by typos like `ALUoutW` vs. `ALUOutW`.
 I also identified wiring errors inside `top.sv` around PC control, instruction memory routing, and control-signal propagation between pipeline stages.